drewwebs/LYRIKL/README.md

 ![Annotation demo](https://i.imgur.com/kh2a2gc.gif)

+# Comments

+**Adding a comment** You may comment on your own, or somebody else's annotation to suggest edits or add additional insight.

+# Likes

+In the case where you enjoy an annotation, but have nothing to suggest or add, you may simply like the annotation.
+You may also like comments.

 ***LYRIKL*** uses the Last.FM API to fetch the artwork for each song uploaded upon the song's creation.

-# Upcoming features
-### Comments
-  Users will be able to comment on songs, annotations, or even other comments.
-### Likes
-  Users will be able to like songs, annotations, or comments

 # Author
 Drew Webster || [github](https://github.com/drewwebs/) || [LinkedIn](https://www.linkedin.com/in/drew-webster-4261a934/)